Alimentation et allaitement tout comprendre !

 Sources :

-- Bérénice Castel, Claude Billeaud, “Nutrition of the breastfeeding mother”, Notebooks of Nutrition and Dietetics (2017)
+- Bérénice Castel, Claude Billeaud, "Nutrition of the breastfeeding mother", Nutrition and Dietetics Notebooks (2017)

-- D. Turck, “Breastfeeding: the benefits for the health of the child and his mother”, Archives de Pédiatrie (2005)
+- D. Turck, "Breastfeeding: the health benefits for the child and its mother", Archives de Pédiatrie (2005)